Greetings to all the devoted admirers of Oriental cats!

 Cinnamon

 Cinnamon cats have a light brown (milk chocolate) coat with hints of red.
-It’s warmer, redder, and lighter than a chestnut coat.
-The nose leather and paw pads are shades of tan to pinkish beige.
+Itโ€™s warmer, redder, and lighter than a chestnut coat.
+The nose leather and paw pads are shades of tan to pinkish beige.โ€จOur favorite and truly special color of Oriental cats!
+We hope to have cinnamon-colored kittens in the next few years as we have a cinnamon-colored Queen Fresca.

 Parti-color / Torties

 A Parti-color Oriental Shorthair (also known as Tortoiseshell or Torties) will combine one of the solid coat colors with patches of red, either clearly defined or softly intermingled.
 Multiple shades of red are allowed too.
-They can have many different patches, and dilute colors will show as a pale cream rather than a red coat color.
+They can have many different patches, and dilute colors will show as a pale cream rather than a red coat color.โ€จThe pattern of a tortoiseshell cat is always unique and inimitable, like human fingerprints.

 Solid Red